Preparing uncertainties for prioritisation and publication on the JLA website

 - Final ranking decided on at the workshop for each question

 - An explanatory note for each uncertainty.
 This should be a plain language summary of up to 150 words, explaining the key points about what the uncertainty is and why it is a priority to research.
 This is an essential step in supporting researchers and funders to understand why the uncertainty is a priority and what impact any research could have on patients, carers and health and social care professionals.
 PSPs may wish to include examples of the original survey submissions within the note.

-- Update the data sheet to include any agreed changes made to the uncertainties during the final workshop, e.g. merging or rewording submissions
+- Update the data sheet to include any agreed changes made to the uncertainties during the priority setting workshop, e.g. merging or rewording submissions

 - Send the completed data file to the JLA for publication on the JLA website as soon as possible, so that researchers and funders can benefit from the additional information about the priorities.

 The data management steps involved in a PSP are summarised in the next section.